Composites you can find in your home

 Window frames

 Another advantage of fibreglass window frames is that the coefficient of expansion of both the glass frame and the glass window is almost exactly the same.
 This is important because aluminium has a much greater coefficient of expansion than glass.
-When aluminium window frames expand and contract at a different rate than the glass pane, the seal can be compromised and with it the insulation properties.
+When aluminium window frames expand and contract at a different rate than the glass pane, the seal can be compromised and with it the insulatiory properties.

-Bathtubs and shower stalls
+Bathtubs and shower cubicles

 Hot tubs and spas

-Study program Lightweight Engineering & Composites
+Study programme Lightweight Engineering & Composites